Suffragette: Formation of the WSPU

 Emmeline Pankhurst founded the WSPU in 1903 and became the most prominent of Britain's suffragettes.

 In Manchester, the Women's Suffrage Committee had been formed in 1867 to work with the Independent Labour Party (ILP) to secure votes for women, but, although the local ILP were very supportive, nationally the party were more interested in securing the franchise for working-class men and refused to make women's suffrage a priority.
 In 1897, the Manchester Women's Suffrage committee had merged with the National Union of Women's Suffrage Societies (NUWSS) but Emmeline Pankhurst, who was a member of the original Manchester committee, and her eldest daughter Christabel had become impatient with the ILP, and on 10 October 1903, Emmeline Pankhurst held a meeting at her home in Manchester to form a breakaway group, the Women's Social and Political Union (WSPU).
-From the outset, the WSPU was determined to move away from the staid campaign methods of NUWSS and instead take more positive action:
+From the outset, the WSPU was determined to move away from what they saw as the staid campaign methods of NUWSS and instead take more positive action:

 It was on October 10, 1903 that I invited a number of women to my house in Nelson Street, Manchester, for purposes of organisation.
 We voted to call our new society the Women's Social and Political Union, partly to emphasise its democracy, and partly to define its object as political rather than propagandist.
 We resolved to limit our membership exclusively to women, to keep ourselves absolutely free from party affiliation, and to be satisfied with nothing but action on our question.
 'Deeds, not words' was to be our permanent motto.